 • Being self-employed means your business life and personal life are undeniably integrated.
 A business plan will define your work/life balance

 • Become a mantra and guide to approaching clients and projects.
-All businesses need direction, and freelancing can sometimes go hand in hand with “winging it” (not sure what you mean by this)
+All businesses need direction, and freelancing can sometimes be chaotic.

 Download our Freelance Business Plan Template by clicking the image below, and filling out with your graphic design business details.